Heathland History Forum

 Sir John White of Aldershot was a member of a family of several generations of merchants from Farnham.
 By 1500 two branches of the White family already had extensive landholdings in NE Hampshire, Berkshire and Surrey (the area covered by this website).

 Sir John's grandfather was John White of Farnham, who died 1469.
 He was 'of Farnham' but died seized of lands in Woking.
-The information I am reading was probably derived from an inquisition post mortem which should be checked.
+The information I am reading (1) was probably derived from an inquisition post mortem which should be checked.

 This John White's son, Robert White merchant of Farnham, was Sir John White's father.
 Robert White's will was proved 27 Sep 1518.
 Eight sons are mentioned in the will: Henry, Robert, Thomas, William, John the elder, John the younger, Leonard and Eustace.
 Three daughters are also mentioned in Robert White's will: Alice, Agnes and Elizabeth.
 Note that Robert's will leaves bequests by name to two sons named John - differentiated by Robert as the elder and the younger.
-John the younger was the future Bishop of Winchester d.1560 and John the elder was the future Sir John White, MP, Lord Mayor of London who died 1573, subject of this biography.
+John the elder was the future Bishop of Winchester d.1560 and John the younger was the future Sir John White, MP, Lord Mayor of London who died 1573, subject of this biography.

 I am immediately in conflict with the new entry in the DNB for John White, Bishop of Winchester.
 Part of the first paragraph of the new DNB reads: